atwi/threadlines/_posts/2025-11-20-creatine-hair-loss-study-what-the-headlines-missed.md

 But to the extent that you believe creatine might worsen AGA through some mechanism other than DHT in men predisposed to AGA, the study doesn't do much to determine that.

-### 3. Most AGA starts before men notice it

-A large number of men already have mild miniaturization in their 20s, even if their hair looks fine to the naked eye.

-Excluding all participants with miniaturization detectable by a dermatologist means there were potentially no or very few men genetically primed for androgen-sensitive hair loss, particularly given the small sample of 19 men in each of the treatment and control groups.

-### 4. So the study answers one question clearly — and another not at all
+## So the study answers one question clearly — and another not at all

 The study provides strong evidence that creatine doesn't cause hair loss or raise DHT in men who do not have preexisting AGA/miniaturization, at least over a 12 week period.

 But it *doesn't* address whether creatine accelerates AGA in men with existing AGA, because those men were explicitly excluded.
+Similarly, men predisposed to aggressive AGA were likely excluded by the study's criteria.

 ## So What Should You Do if You're Worried About Hair Loss?